4D Sports Boxing

-4D Sports Boxing is a 3D boxing video game of the 4D Sports series, with motion capture animation, developed by Distinctive Software.
-The game is part of the 4D Sports series along with 4D Sports Driving and 4D Sports Tennis.
+4D Sports Boxing is a 3D boxing video game, with motion capture animation, developed by Distinctive Software and released in 1991 for MS-DOS, Amiga, and Macintosh.
+It is part of the 4D Sports series along with 4D Sports Driving and 4D Sports Tennis.
+An updated version was published by Electronic Arts in 1992, including an FM Towns Marty port.

 Gameplay

 The game features stylized boxers in polygon-based graphics, composed of triangles, some with names suggestive of non-fictional people.
 All opponent boxers have different fighting styles: some prefer to attack, some to counter-attack.
 Some (like Smokin' Joe Blow) have great punching power, some have amazing speed; The Champ has nearly perfect attributes.
 The game is regarded as one of earliest, and possibly first, 3D head-to-head fighting games.
 The player can choose which attributes of the playable boxer's attributes to improve: speed, power or stamina.
 While fighting, different tactics and strategies can be used, like all-out attacks, counter-attacks, dodging, etc. Sometimes fights end in a unanimous decision, even 15 round fights.
 Draws and disqualifications are also possibilities.